DataHenHQ/documentations/source/high_level.rst

    job_id # The id of the job that has just finished outputs # => []. the array of job output to be saved save_outputs(outputs) # Save an array of outputs right away and remove all elements from the array.
 By default this is not necessary because the seeder will save the "outputs" variable.
-However, if we are saving large number of outputs (thousands), it is better to use this method, to avoid storing everything in memory
+However, if we are saving large number of outputs (thousands), it is better to use this method, to avoid storing everything in memory get_content # => String. returns the actual response body from a specific page when it has successfully fetched. get_failed_content # => String. returns the actual response body from a specific page when it has failed to fetch. find_outputs(collection, query, page = 1, limit = 100, {scraper_name: string, job_id: int}) # [].
+Finds outputs based from a specific collection with filters.
+You can also specify either a scraper name or a jobID if you want to query other jobs. find_output(collection, query, {scraper_name: string, job_id: int}) # => {}.
+Same as find_outputs but returns a single output or `nil`. finish # => Terminate the execution of the finisher script right away.
+Use it instead of `exit`.

 Available Commands
 ------------------